mwangdakota/pages-uswds-jekyll/pages/apply/project-pitch.md

 ---
 {% include apply-nav.html %}
 <section class="usa-section full-bleed-bg">
-  <h2>Timeline overview</h2>
+  <h2>Timing</h2>
   <p>We accept Project Pitches at any time (24/7) and 365 days a year.
-Typically, it'll take about one month to get an official response from NSF staff.</p>
+Typically, it takes about one month to get an official response from NSF staff.</p>
 </section>

 <section class="usa-section full-bleed-bg--lightblue">